Health Anxiety Test: Are You a Cyberchondriac?

 Definition and origins of the concept

-Cyberchondria, a term created by combining "cyber" and "hypochondria," refers to the excessive anxiety generated by compulsively consulting medical information on the internet.
-This concept was first formalized by researchers White and Horvitz of Microsoft Research in 2009, in their pioneering study "Cyberchondria: Studies of the Escalation of Medical Concerns in Web Search."
+Cyberchondria, a term created by the contraction of "cyber" and "hypochondria", refers to the excessive anxiety generated by the compulsive consultation of medical information on the internet.
+This concept was first formalized by researchers White and Horvitz of Microsoft Research in 2009, in their pioneering study "Cyberchondria: Studies of the Escalation of Medical Concerns in Web Search".

-Unlike traditional hypochondria, cyberchondria originates in unlimited access to medical information online.
-Search engines, by their very algorithm, tend to present the most consulted results first, often linked to the most serious or spectacular conditions.
+Unlike traditional hypochondria, cyberchondria originates in the unlimited access to online medical information.
+Search engines, by their very algorithm, tend to present first the most consulted results, often linked to the most serious or spectacular pathologies.

 The psychological mechanisms at play

-- Confirmation bias: the tendency to seek out and favor information that confirms our initial fears
+- Confirmation bias: tendency to seek out and favor information that confirms our initial fears

-- Availability bias: overestimating the probability of easily remembered events (such as serious diseases described in detail)
+- Availability bias: overestimation of the probability of easily memorable events (such as serious diseases described in detail)

-- The mere-exposure effect: the more we read about a disease, the more plausible it seems
+- Mere exposure effect: the more we read about a disease, the more plausible it seems to us

 Differences from classic hypochondria

-Although they share some characteristics, cyberchondria has important specificities:
+Although sharing certain characteristics, cyberchondria presents important specificities:

 | Classic hypochondria | Cyberchondria |